 When starting a small business and looking for your first client, first establish what kind of work you’d like to sell and then make sure your skill set is relevant.
 Once you know what you’ll be doing and how much you’re going to charge, you’ll need to market your business and build a portfolio that showcases relevant and high-quality work.

 What are the most important skills for a freelancer?

-No matter what your speciality is, whether you’re a writer, accountant, or HR professional, as a freelancer, certain attributes and skills are essential.
-They include having confidence, being able to work autonomously and problem solve, having organisation and project management skills, and the ability to manage time while juggling multiple projects.
+No matter what your specialty is, whether you’re a writer, accountant, or HR professional, as a freelancer, certain attributes and skills are essential.
+They include having confidence, being able to work autonomously and problem solve, having organization and project management skills, and the ability to manage time while juggling multiple projects.

 What are the best ways to find freelance work?

 Social media, particularly LinkedIn, is a great platform for finding freelance gigs and connecting with other freelancers who can give referrals and help you discover freelancing opportunities.
 Networking, searching job sites, posting on job boards, using freelance websites such as Upwork, and attending industry events are also great ways to find freelance work.

 How do I market myself as a freelancer?

 To establish a successful freelancing career and win new clients, marketing is essential.
 You could establish yourself on social media, use digital marketing, deliver leaflets or business cards to local businesses, and/or create a portfolio.
 Your marketing methods will depend on your business goals and who you’re targeting; always consider where your audience is and how your business will benefit potential clients.
 The best way to win new jobs is to do a great job and encourage word of mouth referrals from current or past clients.

 You can get paid in several different ways, depending on what you have agreed with the client.
 Most freelancers are paid via bank transfer but some clients might prefer to pay by check or secure payment portals like PayPal.